InvestingStocks

 Index Funds vs ETFs Explained

-In this article we are going to cover what index funds and ETFs are, where they are similar, where they differ and which is a better investment.
+This week we are going to cover what each of these is, where they are similar, where they differ and most importantly, which is a better investment for expats and other non residents.

 • Diversification